-BrisDoc recognises the importance of all staff having the competencies and knowledge, relevant to their role, that enable them to recognise and prevent abuse and neglect; and to support people who are at risk or actually experiencing it.
-BrisDoc will ensure staff are trained in accordance with intercollegiate standards for adult safeguarding.
+BrisDoc recognises the importance of all co-owners and independent contractors having the competencies and knowledge, relevant to their role, that enable them to recognise and prevent abuse and neglect; and to support people who are at risk or actually experiencing it.
+BrisDoc will ensure co-owners are trained in accordance with intercollegiate standards for adult safeguarding.